 Artificial intelligence is also a vital point of health informatics, particularly when data analysis needs to create a predictive model for a patient or the general population.
 Artificial intelligence reduces human error by calculating predictive models and can also improve diagnostic challenges.

-In the modern age, health informatics is important for doctors, healthcare facilities, and public health officials to improve the health of people.
+In the modern age with health informatics vs public health, health informatics is important for doctors, healthcare facilities, and public health officials to improve the health of people.
 Public informatics is important for predictive modeling, laboratory reporting, public health preparedness, disease prevention, outbreak management, and public health surveillance.
 To learn more about implementing health informatics to improve patient care and public health preparedness, contact RiverAxe today.